mrizwanashiq/mean-crud/README.md

-# MEAN stack with Angular CRUD example
+# Angular with Express

-In this tutorial, I will show you how to build a full-stack (MEAN stack) Angular + Node.js example with a CRUD Application.
-The back-end server uses Node.js + Express for REST APIs and connects with MongoDB database, front-end side is an Angular App with HTTPClient.

-We will build a full-stack Tutorial Application in that:
+I built a full-stack Book Application in that:

-- Tutorial has id, title, description, published status.
+- Book has id, title, description, published status.
-- User can create, retrieve, update, delete Tutorials.
+- User can create, retrieve, update, delete Books.
-- There is a search box for finding Tutorials by title.
+- There is a search box for finding Books by title.

 ## Project setup